-The competitive analysis section of your market analysis is essential.
+The competitive analysis section of your market analysis in your business plan is essential.
 Knowing your competition is as important as knowing your product and your customer.
-Market gaps tell you where to develop your product and internal weaknesses tell you where you're vulnerable to losing customers.
+Market gaps tell you where to develop your product and internal weaknesses tell you where you’re vulnerable to losing customers.

 A solid competitive analysis is your way of showing that you know exactly where you stand among your fiercest competitors — and that you have a way to out-maneuver them.
 The best way to think of the argument you’re trying to articulate is:

 “Here is where we can gain the most customers (offense) and here’s where we could potentially lose them (defense).”

 Your competitive analysis should start with your SWOT Analysis — Strengths, Opportunities, Weaknesses and Threats — to borrow a grad school MBA’s favorite acronym.